-Kicking off this list of travel-friendly furry companions is the Dachshund breed.
+Kicking off this list of best dogs for travel is the Dachshund breed.
 This lovable pup is known for being adventurous and inquisitive, which makes a great pairing for any holiday.
 Dachshunds are curious by nature, with a calm demeanor, and are easily entertained.

 Both cute and compatible, these small dogs are perfect to carry and travel with.
-Smaller dogs are usually a better option for travel, as they take up less room and can fit in carriers.
+Smaller dogs are usually a better option for travel, as they take up less room and can fit in carriers like Sherpa Ultimate on Wheels.
 In some airline companies, you can even bring these pups with you as a carry-on.
 Don’t forget to bring a fur roller, as this is a shedding breed!

 Related Read: Tips for Traveling Internationally with Dogs